PaMuGr/python_file_organizer/README.md

-# 📂 File Organizer Script by PAMUGR
+# 📂 File Organizer Script by PAMUGR (Tutorial from Alex HYETT)

 This Python script automates the organization of files in your **Downloads** folder by sorting and moving them into categorized folders based on file extensions and creation dates.